tybottorff/bottorffdocs/notes/literature_notes.md

  - exhaustion phenotype progresses with increasing lupus severity
  - CD8s expand with rate of lupus disease
  - lupus mouse model
+# T cell exhaustion is associated with the risk of papillary thyroid carcinoma and can be a predictive and sensitive biomarker for diagnosis
+ - relation to Hasimoto's and Tex?
 # T cell immune awakening in response to immunotherapy is age-dependent
  - patients > 70 have more clonal TCRs after ICB, younger show more diverse TCRs with ICB
 # T cell invigoration to tumour burden ratio associated with anti-PD-1 response